 John Doyle Lee was a pioneer and early prominent leader of the Mormon church in Utah.
-A leader in the Mountain Meadows Massacre, he was the only man to ever be punished for the 120 people who were slaughtered
+A leader in the Mountain Meadows Massacre, he was the only man ever to be punished for the 120 people who were slaughtered.

 On March 23, 1877, Lee was taken to the massacre site, where he was executed by a firing squad.
 His last words included a reference to Young:

 “I do not believe everything that is now being taught and practiced by Brigham Young.
 I do not care who hears it.
 It is my last word… I have been sacrificed in a cowardly, dastardly manner.”